grandinquisitor/PerlinMagic/README.md

 Last, a power switch enabled logical power-off with a nice on-off animation.
 This switches off the leds without physically switching primary power.

-# Development notes
+# Design notes

 - The microcontroller goes into deep sleep mode based on the power switch and should consume virtually no power itself when off.
-However, many other components will consume power not the least of which is the quiescent current draw of the led pixels even when off.
+However, many other components will consume power not the least of which is the quiescent current draw of the led pixels themselves.
 If power is to be fully minimized an N-channel power mosfet should be put between the led strip ground and common ground and should be switched by the microcontroller.
-- I used completely different debouncing techniques for each type of input, essentially only out of the interest of experimentation.
 - Some combinations of parameter settings create a strong flickering effect.
 I haven't tried to fix this.
+- I used completely different debouncing techniques for each type of input, essentially only out of the interest of experimentation.
+- There's also no serious attempt at a central state machine.
 - Floating point operations are not used at any point.
 This should permit greater portability across other inexpensive microcontrollers.